Ardas-Legends-Development-Team/AL_Base_Plugin/README.md

 You can find an up-to-date changelog [here](CHANGELOG.md).

 ## Roadmap
+The following Roadmap is not guaranteed and can change any time.

+1. Resources Update
+2. PvP Update
+3. Factions Update
+4. Event Update
+5. Backend Sync and Staff QoL Update
+6. Build Protection Update

-You can find an up-to-date version of a Roadmap [here](ROADMAP.md).
+You can always find an up-to-date and more detailed version of the Roadmap [here](ROADMAP.md).

 ## How to run this plugin
 In order to run this plugin, you need to have an instance of the Ardas Legends App running, that this plugin can communicate with.